 Avoidance of Pay for Order Flow

-It has trademarked the slogan “Investors First” and believes that payment for order flow schemes does not fit with this value.
-It routes all orders directly to the exchanges without using third parties.
+It has trademarked the slogan “Investors First” and believes that payment for order flow schemes does not align with this value.
+Therefore, it routes all orders directly to the exchanges without using third parties.

 See Related: Best Apps for Automatic Investing in ETFs